Sam-NB/northbay-gstn-kaf-elas/README.md

   Cloudwatch Streaming to ElasticSearch and Kibana

-In basic terms a cloudwatch agent was installed via userdata on the consumer-worker nodes to stream to a cloudformation configured loggroup and a Lambda function streams groups of messages to the ElasticSearch cluster.
+In basic terms, a cloudwatch agent was installed via userdata on the consumer-worker nodes to stream to a cloudformation configured loggroup.
+A Lambda function then streams groups of messages to the ElasticSearch cluster.
 Reference can be found <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_ES_Stream.html">here.</a>

 ###

 ### Cost

-This template will incur costs but it its minimal configuration and assuming you stop the receiver and processer m5.4xlarge intances ($0.768 per Hour each) and only run them in 15 minute increments the minimal cluster size would be composed of 3 instances with the following spot prices $0.20 per hour for Kafka worker nodes, $0.10 per hour for the Broker node.
-Minimal Elastic Search cluster costs as well which at the time of this writing t2.micro.elasticsearch $0.018 per Hour.
+This template will incur costs but they are minimal in the default configuration.
+This assumes you start and stop the receiver and processor m5.4xlarge intances ($0.768 per Hour each) before and after each pass, only running them in 15 minute increments for each satellite pass.
+The minimal Kafka cluster size in the default params would be composed of 3 instances with the following spot prices; $0.20 per hour for each Kafka worker node, $0.10 per hour for the Broker node.
+Minimal Elastic Search cluster costs are also incurred, which are, at the time of this writing, $0.018 per Hour for a t2.micro.elasticsearch instance.

 [<img src="./images/price1.png" alt="minimal spot instances" class="size-full wp-image-6192 aligncenter" width="512" />](./images/price1.png)